NSR9/BLUESPRINGS-AI-DOCS/docs/Assignments/ai-full-stack/assignment.md

 **Project Type:** Full-Stack Application Development
 **Duration:** **3 days + 2 days grace period**

 ---

-## 🎯 Project Overview

-Welcome to your final year capstone project!
-This is not just another academic assignment - it's your opportunity to build a **production-ready, enterprise-grade AI chatbot** that demonstrates your full-stack development capabilities.
-You will be creating a ChatGPT-style application that showcases modern software engineering practices, AI integration, and scalable architecture.

 ### 🚀 What You'll Build

 A sophisticated, multi-provider AI chatbot application with: